 - Webull vs. Robinhood

 Webull is a mobile app-based brokerage offering an enhanced trading platform with commission-free trading.
 As part of the mobile fintech wave of zero-commission brokerage competitors to Robinhood, Webull stands out with its suite of innovative platform improvements which appeal to a broader spectrum of experienced traders and self-directed investors.
 The design of additional features certainly accommodates users looking for more depth in terms of tools and data.
 Is this the right broker for you?
 Continue reading our Webull review to find out.

 Webull Financial LLC is a Finra registered broker-dealer located in New York and licensed to operate in 53 states.
 The entity was established in May 2017 and received SEC registration status approval in January 2018.
 CEO Anthony M. Denier brings his 15-years of professional global brokerage service experience derived from eight firms ranging from ING Financial to Credit Suisse.

 There is no minimum deposit to open an account for regular trading.
 Margin trading requires a minimum account balance of $2,000.
 If balance/value falls under net value of $2,000, then forced liquidation will be implemented.

 Webull Commissions and Fees

-Webull offers commission-free trading for over 5,000 U.S. stocks and ETFs with no charges to open or maintain and account.
+Webull offers commission-free trading for over 5,000 U.S. stocks and ETFs with no charges to open or maintain an account.
 Webull does not currently offer options trading.
 There are no account maintenance fees or software platform fees.
-However, SEC and FINRA fees along with margin rate fees will apply to trades.
+However, SEC and FINRA fees, along with margin rate fees, will apply to trades.

 U.S. market data is free and real-time.
-International markets data require fee-based data subscriptions accessible through the app.
+International market data require fee-based data subscriptions accessible through the app.